Skip to main content

 In practice, this means that a publisher presenting a C2PA evidence package has documentation that opposing counsel cannot dismiss as mere assertion.
 The verification is public, the algorithm is published, and anyone can reproduce the verification independently.

-The Formal Notice Package
+The Formal Notice Package (Coming Soon)

 • The original signed content with verified manifest (dated proof of ownership)